JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 4 ─      return b
 )
 ```
 or alternatively `lowered_fib = Meta.lower(@__MODULE__, parsed_fib)`.
-For inserted debugging informations, there is an option `@code_lowered debuginfo=:source nextfib(123)`.
+For inserted debugging information, there is an option `@code_lowered debuginfo=:source nextfib(123)`.
 We can see that
 - compiler has introduced a lot of variables
 - `while` (and `for`) loops has been replaced by a `goto` prepended by conditional statements

+### Code typing
-- **Code typying** is the process in which the compiler attaches types to variables and tries to infer types of objects returned from called functions.
+**Code typying** is the process in which the compiler attaches types to variables and tries to infer types of objects returned from called functions.
 If the compiler fails to infer the returned type, it will give the variable type `Any`, in which case a dynamic dispatch will be used in subsequent operations with the variable.
-Inspecting typed code is therefore important for detecting type instabilities (the process can be difficult and error prone, fortunatelly, new tools like `Jet.jl` might simplify this task).
+Inspecting typed code is therefore important for detecting type instabilities (the process can be difficult and error prone, fortunately, new tools like `Jet.jl` might simplify this task).
 The output of typing can be inspected using `@code_typed` macro (`@code_warntype` further highlights type instabilities.)
 The macro is used to simplify the call, as you need to know the type of parameters, you can directly call `InteractiveUtils.code_typed(nextfib, (typeof(3),))`.
 ```julia
 julia> @code_typed nextfib(3)
 CodeInfo(